Model-Based Multi-Agent RL in Zero-Sum Markov Games with Near-Optimal Sample Complexity: Main Results

 Theorem \ref{thm:main_res_2} shows that the sample complexity of achieving an $\epsilon$-NE policy can be near-minimax optimal for the reward-aware case, and minimax-optimal for the reward-agnostic case, if a smooth \textbf{Planning Oracle} is used.
 The dependence on $|\cS|$ and $1-\gamma$ also matches the only known near-optimal complexity in MGs in \cite{sidford2019solving}, with a turn-based setting and a model-free algorithm.
 Inherited from \cite{yang2019optimality}, this improves the second result in \cite{azar2013minimax} that also has $\tilde\cO((1-\gamma)^{-3}\epsilon^{-2})$ in finding an $\epsilon$-optimal policy, by removing the dependence on $|\cS|^{-1/2}$ and enlarging the choice of $\epsilon$ from $(0,(1-\gamma)^{-1/2}|\cS|^{-1/2}]$ to $(0,(1-\gamma)^{-1/2}]$, and removing a factor of $|\cS|$ in the total sample complexity for any fixed $\epsilon$.
 In addition, Theorem \ref{thm:main_res_2} also applies to the multi-reward setting, as Theorem \ref{thm:main_res}, by taking a union bound argument over all reward functions in the reward-agnostic case.
 If the number of reward functions $M$ is of order $\text{poly}(|\cS|,|\cA|,|\cB|)$, the sample complexity of handling multiple reward functions has the same order as that in Theorem \ref{thm:main_res_2}.

-Theorems \ref{thm:main_res} and \ref{thm:main_res_2} together for the first time justify that, this simple model-based MARL algorithm is indeed sample-efficient, in approximating both the Nash equilibrium values and policies.
+Theorems \ref{thm:main_res} and \ref{thm:main_res_2} together justify that, this simple model-based MARL algorithm is indeed sample-efficient, in approximating both the Nash equilibrium values and policies.
 Moreover, our separation of the reward-aware and reward-agnostic cases highlights both the power (easily handling multiple reward functions), and the limitation (less adaptive and can hardly achieve $\tilde\cO(|\cA|+|\cB|)$) of the model-based approach, particularly arising in the multi-agent RL context.